36% of data breaches involve phishing, 11% more than in 2020

 “How quickly could a cyber criminal exploit your employees and

 breach your business?
-Get your free Human Risk Report to
+Get your Human Risk Report to

 understand your human risk areas and how to fix them.”